-File d by the Registrant ⊠
+File iled by the Registrant ⊠

-File led by a Party other than the Registrant $\square$
+File led by a Party other than the Registrant \square

 Che eck the appropriate box:

-Preliminary Proxy Statement
+X Preliminary Proxy Statement

 Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-$\boxtimes$ Definitive Proxy Statement
+Definitive Proxy Statement

 Definitive Additional Materials

-Soliciting Material Pursuant to \$240.14a-12
+Soliciting Material Pursuant to §240.14a-12

-Soficiting Iviaterial Fursuant to §240.14a-12

 Janus International Group, Inc.

-Janus International Group, Inc.

-Janus International Group, Inc. (Name of registrant as specified in its charter)
+(Name of registrant as specified in its charter)

-Janus International Group, Inc. (Name of registrant as specified in its charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant)
+(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Pay Janus International Group, Inc. (Name of registrant as specified in its charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) ment of Filing Fee (Check all boxes that apply):
+Pay rment of Filing Fee (Check all boxes that apply):

+X No fee required.

+Fee paid previously with preliminary materials.

+Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.